tidymodels/textrecipes/cran-comments.md

 ## Release Summary

-This is the 16th CRAN release of textrecipes.
+This is the 17th CRAN release of textrecipes.

-Minor change due to contact from tokenizers authors regarding deprecation of `tokenize_tweets()`

 ## R CMD check results

 0 errors | 0 warnings | 0 note

-## Downstream dependencies
+## revdepcheck results

-There are no downstream dependencies to be checked.
+We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages